 To evict a tenant in Kentucky, a landlord must follow certain rules and procedures set forth by Kentucky law.
 Because an eviction is a legal action and the landlord must win an eviction lawsuit to evict the tenant, it is very important that the landlord carefully follows all the proper rules and procedures for an eviction.
 This article will explain the basic rules and procedures landlords and property managers must follow when evicting a tenant in Kentucky.

-Even though a landlord may have legal cause to evict a tenant, the tenant may also have a valid legal defense against the eviction.
+Even though a landlord might have legal cause to evict a tenant, the tenant might also have a valid legal defense against the eviction.
 Legal defenses include the landlord discriminating against the tenant or failing to maintain the rental unit.
 If a tenant chooses to fight the eviction with one of these defenses, it could increase the cost of the eviction lawsuit and allow the tenant more time to remain living in the rental unit.
 Tenant Defenses to Evictions in Kentucky has more information.

 The only way to remove a tenant from a rental unit is for a landlord to win an eviction lawsuit in court against the tenant.
-Even then, the landlord does not have the authority to remove the tenant from the rental unit.
+Even then, the landlord does not have the authority to physically remove the tenant from the rental unit.
 That can only be done by a law enforcement officer with a court order.
-The state of Kentucky has made it illegal for the landlord to force the tenant to move out of the rental unit, and the tenant can sue the landlord who tries.
-Illegal Eviction Procedures in Kentucky has more information.
+The state of Kentucky has made it illegal for the landlord to force the tenant to move out of the rental unit, and the tenant can sue the landlord for an illegal eviction.

-Landlords must carefully follow all the rules and procedures required by Kentucky law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
+Landlords must carefully follow all the rules and procedures required by Kentucky law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures can seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.